The Best Dental Cat Treats of 2020

 It is important to find a treat that is large enough to be effective.
 Most of the benefits of a dental treat come from the crushed particulates of treat scraping along your cat’s gum line.
 If the treat is small enough to swallow whole, it’s not really doing anything but adding empty calories to your cat’s diet.

 Treats that have added benefits, like enzymatic cleaners, may help even if the treat is only swallowed.
 However, if your cat is forced to chew on and break apart the treat, they will actually get the benefits of the physical abrasion.
 Plus, swallowing treats makes the stomach work harder when it doesn’t need to.

 Make sure the treats don’t build up in your cat’s mouth after snack time.
 This residue will actually do more harm than good if it gets stuck right up next to your cat’s gums.

 Don’t rely on mint as a breath freshener for your cat.
 Mint may attract some cats (since it’s a member of the same plant family as catnip).
 However, it is not necessarily an effective means of cleaning up your cat’s mouth.
 You may just be covering up an underlying issue.
 As we humans know, popping a mint into your mouth can help in the moment, but in the long run, it’s not really doing you or your cat any good if there is something else that’s causing bad breath.

 Treats that include artificial flavors, colors, or preservatives should be avoided.
-These are unnecessary to the function of a dental treat.
-Try to avoid grain-heavy treats too.
+These are unnecessary to the function of a treat.
+Try to avoid grain-heavy ones too.
 Adding empty calories to your cat’s diet in the name of health makes no sense.